gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 her acceptance of guilt,
 her refusal to escape.

-Faust's condemnation — if it came — would come from his inability to accept limits, to stay,
+Faust's condemnation, if it came, would come from his inability to accept limits, to stay,